Why take a flower arranging class?

 Preserved flower arrangements last 1-2 years

 If you’re going to make time and put so much love into a floral arrangement, you want it to last!
 Therefore, all the flowers in Petal+Eon floral arrangements undergo an eco-friendly preservation process so they last 1-2 years without water or maintenance.
 You can’t kill them!
 We love preserved flowers because they can be arranged in such beautiful, intricate and creative ways.
 Flower preservation techniques have been around for decades, but the technology has significantly improved during the prior 10 years, especially in Asia (Singapore, Korea, Japan).
 In these countries you will find florists offering very intricate arrangements using many types of preserved flowers from all over the world.
 Few people in the U.S. have yet seen what’s possible with preserved flowers.
 Fortunately, Petal+Eon is a leader in offering online flower arranging classes with preserved flowers to help spread the word about the amazing creative potential these flowers offer.
 At every Petal+Eon floral arranging class, guests create arrangements using an assortment of flowers, often including roses, gardenia, carnations, plumosum, star flowers, lavender, eucalyptus, and many others.
-Petal+Eon florists provide a different selection at every floral arranging class, so you will never have the same experience twice.
+On the virtual flower arrangement classes, Petal+Eon florists provide a different selection at every floral arranging class, so you will never have the same experience twice.

 Learn floral design theory and history